 Heat wafted up off the broken paving stones, adding warmth to an already miserable day.
 The scent and heaviness of rain filled the air, making it a muggy mess to endure.
-Lapis, while she loved cool, soft rain, hated the build-up to a late Mid Year Storm.
+Lapis, while she loved cool, soft showers, hated the build-up to a late Mid Year Storm.

 That would change.

-The crowds noticeably thinned as the buildings became greyer and more dilapidated.
+The crowds noticeably thinned as the stone buildings became greyer and more dilapidated.
 Several had half-collapsed, with open walls showing people huddled together on crumbling floors, ratty tarps hung to block prying eyes from seeing too much.
 The poorest of the poor in Jiy resided in the shattered neighborhoods, having nowhere else to go, no coin to leap from the Stone Streets and into a life of richer poverty in the Grey Streets.

-The Stone Streets had once housed the royal summer palace, grand estates, elegant temples, rich abodes, but the Dentherions shattered them and left them to rot.
+The Stone Streets once housed the royal summer palace, grand estates, elegant temples, rich abodes, but the Dentherions destroyed them and left them to rot.
 They had killed the king, killed the nobles, killed the servants, sowed death and destruction, and promised more if Jilvayna did not capitulate to their whims.
 Terrified nobles abandoned their family homes and watched as the Dentherions smashed them, smashed antiques, smashed ancestors, smashed inheritances, smashed history, smashed everything.